Authors:

 During the school year, students from the prestigious Deerfield Academy buzz across its pastoral campus.
 If you go there today, there is little evidence of what made this town famous.
 That story lies buried below the surface.

-Once, it was the most famous episode in early American history.
+Once, it was the most infamous episode in early American history.
 Today, it has been largely forgotten.
 In an obscure 150-year-old museum in this small village in western Massachusetts, there stands what was once the most revered relic from early America: a massive, tomahawk-scarred door that symbolized the notorious Deerfield Massacre.
-This impregnable barricade, venerated by early Americans as the “Old
+This impregnable barricade, which captivated early Americans as the “Old Indian